ideoforms/pylive/README.md

 * `Device`: An instrument or audio effect residing within a `Track`.
 Contains a number of `Parameter` objects.
 * `Parameter`: An individual control parameter of a `Device`, with a fixed range and variable value.

+## Limitations

+Note that pylive is not intended for sending MIDI note events or control messages to a set.
+For MIDI controls, use a separate module such as [mido](https://mido.readthedocs.io).